quentinsf/qhue/README.md

 You can read information about light 1 by doing an HTTP GET of this URL, and modify it by doing an HTTP PUT.

 The `qhue` module has a Resource class, which represents something that has a URL.
-By calling an instance of the class, you'll make an HTTP request to the hub.
+By calling an instance of this class, you'll make an HTTP request to the hub.
 It also has a Bridge class, which is a handy starting point, and is itself a Resource.
+If that seems a bit abstract, don't worry - all will be made clear below.

 ## Examples